neelsg/lithium/docs/tour.md

         fmt
         time

-    private MyError type:
+    private myError type:
-        When time.Time
+        when time.Time
+        what string
+        ok bool = false
-        What string
+        type string = "MyError"
-        Error property:
+        string property:
-            get fn(self type) string:
+            get fn(self myError) string:
-                return fmt.sprintF("at %v, %s", self.When, self.What)
+                return fmt.sPrintF("at %, %", self.when, self.what)

     private run fn() error:
-        return MyError(time.Now(), "it didn't work")
+        return myError(time.now(), "it didn't work")

     export main fn():
-        if err error = run(); err != nil: fmt.printLn(err)
+        if err error = run(); !err.ok:
+            fmt.printLn(err)

 Lithium programs express error state with `error` values.

-The `error` type is a built-in interface similar to `fmt.Stringer`:
+The `error` type is a built-in interface similar to `fmt.stringer`:

-    export error interface:
+    export default interface:
-        Error string
+        string string
-        Ok bool
+        ok bool

-(As with `fmt.Stringer`, the `fmt` package looks for the `error` interface when printing values.)
+        type string

+The name `default` as used for this interface is special in that it indicates that this is the default item in this package, so instead of typing `error.default`, you can simply use `error`.

-Functions often return an `error` value, and calling code should handle errors by testing whether the `error.Ok` is false.
+Functions often return an `error` value, and calling code should handle errors by testing whether the `error.ok` is false.

     i int, err error = strconv.aToI("42")
-    if !err.Ok:
+    if !err.ok:
-        fmt.printF("couldn't convert number: %v\n", err)
+        fmt.printF("couldn't convert number: %\n", err)
         return
     fmt.printLn("Converted integer:", i)